eikek/county/README.md

 example above, `county("a.b.c.d").increment()` yields in creating a counter using the `BlueprintsPool` while `coutny("a.d.x").increment()` would create a counter using the fallback `BasicCounterPool`.

+The path pattern can contain `**` to match everything, including the boundary character `.`, `*` to match any number of characters but the boundary character and `?` to match any single character.

 ## Other Examples